Tara Sharma: Career

 After graduating from LSE, Sharma was a financial consultant at Citibank and Accenture.
-She appeared in advertisements for Lakme, Garnier, Liril, and Pepsi, the latter included a commercial with Shah Rukh Khan which proved to be a stepping stone into movies.
+She appeared in advertisements for Lakme, Garnier, Liril, and Pepsi, the third included a commercial with Shah Rukh Khan which proved to be a stepping stone into movies.

 She debuted in Anupam Kher's Om Jai Jagadish, followed by Khosla Ka Ghosla, Page 3, Saaya, and Masti.

 Sharma creates, co-produces and hosts The Tara Sharma Show, a multi-platform show to discuss topical family, parenting, women's and children's issues, with a view to bringing about positive change.
 The show has completed five seasons having aired on Pogo, NDTV Imagine, Colors, Nickelodeon and Star World.
-The show is also available to view on her social media platforms YouTube, Facebook and Instagram.

 Personal life

 She married media entrepreneur Roopak Saluja in November 2007.
 They have two children, Zen and Kai.